This country-specific Q&A provides an overview of International Arbitration laws and regulations applicable in Sweden.

 Are any types of dispute considered non-arbitrable?
 Has there been any evolution in this regard in recent years?

-Disputes that the parties may not settle by agreement are non-arbitrable (such as issues relating to criminal law).
-In addition, consumer-related disputes where arbitration has been agreed pre-dispute are non-arbitrable as well as most family law disputes.
-Furthermore, future disputes relating to legal relationships that are not specified in the agreement are non-arbitrable.
+As mentioned, disputes which the parties may not settle by agreement cannot be subject to arbitration.
+Thus, disputes relating to criminal law or (normally) family law may not be decided by arbitration.
+In addition, arbitration agreements concluded with respect to consumer-related disputes are not binding on the consumer, if the arbitration agreement has been entered into before the dispute arose.
+Furthermore, future disputes relating to certain legal relationships, such as labour disputes, are non-arbitrable.
 Arbitrators can only rule on the civil law effects of competition law between parties and not on the substance of the competition law.

 How is the law applicable to the substance determined?
 Is there a specific set of choice of law rules in your country?

-If the parties have not agreed on which law should be applied, the arbitrators determine the applicable law (section 27, Arbitration Act).
+If the parties have not agreed on which law should be applied, the arbitrators determine the applicable law (Section 27 a).
 In order to determine the applicable law, the arbitrators may consider the applicable conflict of law rules or apply the law most closely connected to the dispute.
-The arbitral tribunal may also decide ex aequo et bono, which, however, requires – as is common – the consent of the parties.

 Have the courts in your country applied the UNIDROIT or any other transnational principles as the substantive law?
 If so, in what circumstances have such principles been applied?

-No, not as far as we are aware.
-However, transnational principles such as the UNIDROIT and Draft Common Frame of Reference have been quoted and used by the Swedish Supreme Court for the purpose of interpreting national legislation.
+We are not aware of any instance of application of the UNIDROIT or any other transnational principles by a Swedish court.
+However, transnational principles such as the UNIDROIT and Draft Common Frame of Reference have been referred to by the Swedish Supreme Court for the purpose of interpreting national legislation.

 In your country, are there any restrictions in the appointment of arbitrators?